2005 Champ Car World Series

 The 2005 Bridgestone Presents the Champ Car World Series Powered by Ford season was the 27th overall and the second season of the Champ Car World Series era of American open-wheel racing.
 It began on April 10, 2005 in Long Beach, California and ended on November 6 in Mexico City, Mexico after 13 races.
 The Bridgestone Presents the Champ Car World Series Powered by Ford Drivers' Champion was Sébastien Bourdais, his second consecutive championship.
 The Rookie of the Year was Timo Glock.
+The season saw the Lola B02/00 (which debuted in 2002) become the sole chassis for the series.

 Drivers and teams

 The 2.65 liter turbo V8 Ford-Cosworth XFE engine continued to be the exclusive power plant for the series.
 Bridgestone continued on as the exclusive series tire supplier as well.
 The two companies continued the marketing agreement that branded the series Bridgestone Presents the Champ Car World Series Powered by Ford.
 All teams ran the Lola B02/00 chassis after the 2002 bankruptcy of Reynard Motorsport prevented further development of their Reynard 02I, causing it to become uncompetitive against the Lola.

 The following teams and drivers competed in the 2005 Champ Car season.